How Often Do People Change Jobs?

 People no longer work for one company for their whole career, retiring after 40 years with a pension and a gold watch.
 For one thing, employers are less loyal than they used to be; layoffs are common during recessions or when cheaper labor or technology can replace workers.

 For another, employees may find it too expensive to be committed to one employer for years on end.
 Raises tend to hover around 3 percent on average, leading some employees to jump to a new job for a more significant pay increase.
 Staying at the same place over the long haul can cost workers thousands of dollars with no real reward in terms of job security.

 It can be difficult to determine the number of times people have changed jobs throughout their working lives, due in part that there is no current consensus on what is considered a career change.
 For some, an internal transfer or a promotion may be considered a change, while others only consider it a job change if there is a jump to a new company.

 Not only is the definition of a job change in and of itself complicated, but even seemingly minute details like the duration of time a person must stay in a role for it to be considered a career are up for debate.

 The Average Number of Times People Change Jobs

 Many workers spend five years or less in every job, so they devote more time and energy transitioning from one job to another.
 In January 2018, the Bureau of Labor Statistics reported the median employee tenure was 4.3 years for men and 4.0 years for women.

 Because job changes are frequent, it's more important than ever before for workers to be experts at job searching and networking.
-The successful worker is one who is up-to-date on trends in their industry as well as practiced at interviewing and connecting with potential employers.
-Upgrading your employment status has become an ongoing process, rather than something you do once or twice during your career.
+The successful worker is one who is up-to-date on trends in their industry, as well as practiced at interviewing and connecting with potential employers.
+Upgrading employment status has become an ongoing process, rather than something done once or twice during a career.